siderolabs/talos-vmtoolsd/README.md

 ## Attribution

+This tool was originally written by Oliver Kuckertz, and was adopted by Equinix and Siderolabs.
 Talos-vmtoolsd is based on VMware's custom VIC toolbox of the govmomi project.
 I have reduced the toolbox's functionality to the bare minimum required by vSphere.
 Its main service has been refactored for plugin support.